Ebi Mayo Temaki Is Probably the Easiest Sushi Almost Anyone Can Make and Eat (Shrimp Mayo Hand Roll)

 INSTRUCTIONS:

-In a bowl, mix chopped shrimp with mayonnaise
+3. In a bowl, mix the chopped shrimp with mayonnaise.

-Hold Half Sheet Nori on the left hand, rough side facing up, placing the thumb on top.
+4. Hold the half sheet of Nori in your left hand, with the rough side facing up and your thumb on top.

-Grab sushi rice, golf ball size, approximately 30 - 50g.
+6. Grab a golf ball-sized portion of sushi rice, approximately 30 - 50g.

-Place the Sushi on the top left corner of Nori.
+7. Place the sushi rice on the top left corner of the Nori.

-Using your right palm, apply pressure, spread the sushi rice diagonally about 30 degrees.
+8. Using your right palm, apply pressure to spread the sushi rice diagonally at a 30-degree angle.

-Pick up the bottom left corner with the right thumb and index finger, roll it up, diagonally about 70 degrees all the way to the top of Nori.
+10. Pick up the bottom left corner with your right thumb and index finger, and roll it up diagonally about 70 degrees until you reach the top of the Nori.

-Grab the “thick” rolled part (not the right edge of the Nori), keep rolling clockwise until it is all rolled up.
+11. Grasp the "thick" rolled part (not the right edge of the Nori) and continue moving clockwise until it is completely rolled up.

 Sing up for our online sushi making class and in-person sushi class in San Francisco.